-To date, the Law School has funded more than a hundred students on a dozen immersion trips to countries in Africa, Asia, Europe, and South America.
-Each trip has a theme and includes classes in the country on the trip’s topic, meetings with attorneys, meetings with judges and policy makers, meetings with alumni, and a service component.
+To date, the Law School has funded hundreds of students on a dozen immersion trips to countries in Africa, Asia, Europe, and South America.
+Each trip has a theme and includes classes in the host country on the trip’s topic, meetings with attorneys, meetings with judges and policy makers, meetings with alumni, and a service component.
 Trips also include visits to other sites related to the trip’s topic (health clinics, schools, etc.).
-Students participate in and prepare intensive training sessions about each trip’s theme and the legal system in their destination in advance of traveling.
-Students also prepare a research paper based on their experiences as well as a reaction paper discussing the trip.
+Students are expected to participate in training sessions in advance of traveling, and to write a research paper and share their experiences with the Law School community at a post trip seminar.

-As just a few examples, in addition to several seminars on Chinese law, the students who travelled to China met with attorneys at large law firms and major corporations to learn more about legal issues and explore job opportunities in China.
+As just a few examples, in addition to several seminars on Chinese law, the students who traveled to China met with attorneys at large law firms and major corporations to learn more about legal issues and explore job opportunities in China.
 The students who traveled to Belize worked with different NGOs in Belize on issues related to disaster relief law, various human rights issues, and land rights.
-The students who travelled to Vietnam, in addition to attending an introductory course on Vietnamese law and visits to law firms and NGOs, participated in a workshop with members of the country’s Constitution Revision Committee to discuss proposed constitutional amendments, setting up a constitutional review body, and improving provisions on human rights protection.
+The students who traveled to Vietnam, in addition to attending an introductory course on Vietnamese law and visits to law firms and NGOs, participated in a workshop with members of the country’s Constitution Revision Committee to discuss proposed constitutional amendments, setting up a constitutional review body, and improving provisions on human rights protection.
 Students who traveled to Cuba took courses on various aspects of the Cuban legal system taught by professors, lawyers, and judges; met with municipal court judges; toured the University of Havana; met with business owners; visited a health clinic; visited cultural sites; and received a briefing from the Political Chief of the U.S. Mission in Havana.